kchar808/JavaScript30/readme.md

 **CSS + JS Clock**<br>
 *Learned about* -
 By default transform on an element will rotate the element from 50% (the middle).
 You can change the transform-origin in CSS. setInterval can be use when you want to run something every so often.
 The transition property allow elements to change values over a specified duration.
 You can transition all or transition a specific property/properties. https://css-tricks.com/almanac/properties/t/transition/

+### Day 3: May 18, 2020
+**Playing with CSS variables and JS.**<br>
+*Learned about* -
+Creating variables in CSS and updating them using JS.
+Difference between a nodeList and an array.
+Datasets - A dataset is an object that contains all the data- attributes from that specfic element, you don't have to use attribute selectors, it will just return an object of those data- attributes.